TritonDataCenter/sdc-docker/docs/api/commands/info.md

 * SDCAccount will show you the name of the SDC account you're authenticated as
 * Name will show you the datacenter name

-Please contact Joyent support or file a ticket if you discover any additional divergence.
+Please file a ticket if you discover any additional divergence.

 ## Related